smurphyphd/text-analysis-public-university-llm/README.md

 Data folder within the Assignment 3 folder contains:
 - trainingmodel_ontario_budgets_v4_llm_sample.xlsx - this is the data I hand coded and used in Google CoLab
 - llm_all_predictions.xlsx - this is the exported predictions from the 3 LLM models.
 Contains comparison/variance columns to highlight differences between human and LLM coding
-- R Markdown file used to calculate intercoder reliability
+- R Markdown file and knitted R html file used to calculate intercoder reliability

 # Docs
-Contains Assignment 3 write-up.
+Contains Assignment 3 write-up as word doc and pdf.